E4ploits/AuthmeBypasser/README.md

 How to use:
 Download the tool and extract it.
-Then open up it and click on the exe file.
+Then open up it and run the exe file.
 And It will display a GUI with options to use.

 The Program also have extra tools to use.